sids89962/BHotel-Frontend/README.md

 <h2>BHotel-Frontend</h2>
 <p> BHotel is a website which allows user to search hotels from a city and then filter on various parameters.
 User can book a hotel and booking is pending until approved by the admin.
-BHotel has a separate panel for the admin to review bookings. </p>
+BHotel has a separate panel for the admin to review bookings.
+The website isn't made responsive because of major focus on MERN stack. </p>
 <hr>

 <h3>Links </h3>